-To aid in the data entry process, the Borehole Design module in Ground Loop Design consists of a set of panels, grouped by subject, through which the designer can enter and edit the input variables efficiently.
-For example, parameters related to the soil are listed on the Soil panel, while piping choices are listed on the U-tube panel.
+To aid in the data entry process, the Borehole Design module in GLD consists of a set of panels, grouped by subject, through which the designer can enter and edit the input variables efficiently.
+For example, parameters related to utility costs are listed on the Utility Costs panel, while piping choices are listed on the U-tube panel.
 The idea is that everything related to a project is presented simultaneously and is easily accessible at any time during the design process.
 In the expanded user interface mode, which can be expanded by double clicking on any of the tabs, the most commonly modified parameters as well as calculation results are always visible, as seen below in figure 4.1.